jasonchandler3245643/StatsProjectOne/Functional Pokemon Game/README.md

 <br>
 I enjoyed this assignment.
-I feel like it tested my ability to design programs like no previous assignments.
+I feel like it tested my ability to design program from top-to-bottom like no others have.